 Just as the Angel Gabriel appeared to Mother Mary to announce the coming of a saviour, each year these tiny birds, little angels the size of a child’s palm, announce the arrival of spring.
 I smiled and continued my walk, grateful for the connection between a feast day of the church, and an ancient marker of the wheel of the year.

-In a popular online Yoga for Complete Beginners video, the instructor begins by inviting participants into a Sanskrit-named pose.
+In a popular online video, entitled something like Yoga for Complete Beginners, the instructor begins by inviting participants into a Sanskrit-named pose.
 We, the viewers, are going to relax, to ‘watch’ the breath, ‘create space’ in the body, and ‘connect’ with ourselves.
 We are encouraged to remember that there are no right or wrong poses.
 The movements are about “self-expression” and “awareness” of the body.
-When I finished my awkward attempts at the poses and lay on my back listening to the soft exit music of the video, I admit, I felt good.
-But I am soon distracted with self-criticisms.
+When I finished my awkward attempts at the poses and lay on my back listening to the soft exit music of the video, I felt good.
+But I was soon distracted with some light self-criticism.
 A lifelong curmudgeon and cynic about all things trendy, I am skeptical about the surge in popularity of yoga in North America.
-But if yoga feels good, and contributes to a general sense of wellbeing and fitness, then what’s the big deal?
-Why write a post like this?
+But if yoga feels good, and contributes to a general sense of wellbeing and fitness, then what’s the problem with someone like me dabbling with it?

-Well, in this post I will articulate some generally unpopular opinions that will leave most yoga aficionados annoyed.
-But this post is really a way for me to figure out my own relationship to yoga, helpful to others or not.
-Let me start by saying that I have nothing against people who dive fully into their spiritual or religious practices, and, I have no problem with authentic conversions.
-Religions should earn their adherents, and if they are not filling us spiritually we should look elsewhere.
-What I am concerned with is a twofold problem with the adoption of Eastern spiritual practices in the West: appropriation for profit, and, a buffet spirituality mentality that only serves to reinforce the primary Western religion of consumerism and self-centered ego worship.
-Offended yet?
+I have been thinking and walking with some questions about my own relationship to athleticized forms of yoga.
+I really do support people of any background committing to any spiritual or religious practices.
+I have no problem with conversion.
+Religions should earn their adherents, and if one’s ancestral tradition is not filling us spiritually we should look elsewhere.
+What I am concerned with is a twofold problem with the adoption of so-called Eastern spiritual practices by us Westerners (generally speaking Northern Europeans and European-descended diaspora communities): Appropriation of these traditions for profit, and, a shallow buffet-style mentality that actually ends up reinforcing the primary Western “religion” of consumerism and self-centered ego worship.

 In around 1,000 CE what is now called Hatha Yoga developed out of several lineages in India, which were designed to be more accessible to householders, rather than purely for ascetics, hermits or monks.
 Yoga soon became a practice that anyone could engage in regardless of caste, class or metaphysical persuasion.
-Hatha drew broadly from Patanjali and Tantra traditions, but began to focus on a more intensive use of postures called Asanas, to lead the body and mind into greater unity.
+In essence, this was a kind of secularization of a religious practice.
+Hatha drew broadly from Patanjali and the Tantra tradition, but focused on a more intensive use of postures called Asanas, to lead the body and mind into greater unity.
 Proper diet, regulated breathing, and a focus on practice apart from caste and metaphysical school, made Hatha a diverse and widely adaptable lineage.
-Especially within the Hatha lineage, yoga had no centralized Vatican-like interpreter or missionary order, and it diffused through various Hindu-Buddhist lineages as one of many techniques which led one to enlightenment.
+Especially within the Hatha lineage, yoga had no centralized interpreter or missionary order, and it diffused through various Hindu-Buddhist lineages as one of many techniques which aided the seeker on the path to enlightenment.

-On his tour of Europe and North America, particularly his speech at the 1893 Parliament of World Religions, Swami Vivekananda introduced yoga and Hinduism to the West.
-Hindu philosophy took root with Transcendentalist nature spirituality of Ralph Waldo Emerson, and the Theosophical mysticism of Helena Blavatsky.
+On his tour of Europe and North America, particularly his speech at the 1893 Parliament of World Religions, Swami Vivekananda was one of the many streams of Indian spirituality that introduced yoga and Hinduism to the West.
+Hindu philosophy also took root within the Transcendentalist spirituality of Ralph Waldo Emerson, and the Theosophical mysticism of Helena Blavatsky.
 During the 1960s, like other eastern traditions, it became a foil to the establishment religions, especially Christianity, with its rigid dogmas and cerebral worship.
 Yoga became another badge of hippie counter-culture along with LSD, Transcendental Meditation and flower power.
 And of course, some were absolutely authentically drawn to yoga’s ecumenical appeal, its emphasis on practice, and its myriad benefits for wellbeing.
+This isn’t all that different from Yoga’s role 2,500 years earlier within counter-Brahmanic traditions such as Jain, Buddhist and forest dwelling ascetics.

-Today Yoga is big business with millions of Americans and Canadians practicing it at least once or twice a month.
-In Vancouver, there are just about as many yoga studios as sushi joints and coffee shops, not to mentions tradition churches or temples.
+Today Yoga is big business, with millions of Europeans, Diaspora Europeans and North Americans practicing some form of Yoga.
+In Vancouver where I live, there might not be as many yoga studios as sushi joints and coffee shops, but there are certainly as many as traditional churches or temples.
 Yoga as a form of exercise really took off in the 1990s with Entrepreneurial gurus such as Bikram Choudhury and a thousand others.
 President Barack Obama endorsed yoga as a “universal language of spiritual exercise,” and even the American College of Sports Medicine recommends integrating yoga into one’s exercise regime.

-If yoga is such an adaptable and beneficial practice, what’s the problem?
-Well, despite its flexibility, in its Western setting, I fear that it has been completely bent out of shape, to use an appropriate analogy, and has taken on a very different set of values and objectives.
+If yoga is such an adaptable and beneficial practice, what might be the problem with its athleticization in North America?
+Well, despite its flexibility, in its Western setting, many expressions that call themselves Yoga have been bent out of shape, to use an appropriate analogy, and has taken on a very different set of values and objectives.
 To be clear I do not deny the transferability and diffusion of religious and spiritual traditions.
-All religion is hybrid, mixture, conversation.
-But I can’t help but worry that the yoga boom has gotten out of hand, that it has appropriated the mystique of yoga from its original purpose in the service of the religion of self, promoted by capitalism.
+All religion is hybrid, mixture, conversation, especially the Yogic disciplines.
+But I can’t help but worry that the yoga boom has appropriated the mystique of yoga from its original purpose in the service of the religion of self promoted by capitalism.

-So, can non-Yogis practice Yoga?
-The answer I am afraid is simply no. Yogis should practice yoga, wherever they come from, but to appropriate yoga into the Western cult of the Self, is wrong.
-In addition, practicing yoga casually, or from within another tradition fosters a spiritual buffet mentality which is not only appropriative but religiously lazy.
+Yogis should practice yoga, wherever they come from, but to appropriate yoga into the Western cult of the Self, is wrong.
+Practicing yoga casually, or from within another tradition may supplement our spirituality, but all too often it seems to simply foster a spiritual buffet mentality.
 So where should non-Yogis go for practices that promote spiritual and physical wellbeing?
 Does the west not have a comparable tradition?
 Yes, in fact we do.
 As journalist Linda Johnsen points out ancient Greeks and Romans practiced something like Yoga which in Greek was called Henosis or, which cultivated a single-pointed awareness of the unitary consciousness that pervades existence.
 The 3rd century BCE Greek philosopher Plotinus’s last words were “Try to unite the divinity in yourself, with the divinity in all things.”
 In the Gymnasium, where Greeks competed naked, fitness and enlightenment were stops along the same path.
 Only in the modern West has bodily wellness and spiritual wellness been so divided.
 But not without an effort to keep the two together.
 For example, in the 1850s there was a movement called the ‘New Gymnastics’ (with a more modest dress code) for the purpose of renewing the body and the soul in the service of ensuring healthy and balanced communities.

 We in the West seem to always be looking for a remedy for the busy, sedentary modern life, even while we refuse to abandon it for something more wholesome and spirituality satisfying.
 So, of course one obvious response is that we need to change the structures of society so that our lives are more balanced, whole and fulfilling in the first place!
-But that is a whole other article.
 But my question remains, why didn’t we just revive the gymnastics movements, or create something similar?
 What is it about eastern spiritualities and practices that is so irresistible to some in the secular West?

-There is of course no single answer to this question, which is admittedly reductive from the start, but at least for my own purposes a helpful starting point.
+There is of course no single answer to this question, which is admittedly reductive from the start.
 By and large, I see a connection between the rise of the spiritual but not religious and the failure of western spiritual traditions to fully engage with practices that unify body and the soul, before engaging with metaphysical or theological questions.
-It seems that many Christian denominations lead with belief, creed or scriptural interpretation, rather than teaching first and foremost ways of sinking into the deep and sustaining relationship with the Divine.
-For example, Christian and yoga instructor Karen Hefford in her article “Why are People Going to Yoga Instead of Church?” sheds light on the attraction of yoga for some Christians.
+Many Christian denominations lead with belief, creed or scriptural interpretation, rather than teaching first and foremost ways of sinking into a deep and sustaining relationship with the Divine.
+Christian and yoga instructor Karen Hefford in her article “Why are People Going to Yoga Instead of Church?” sheds light on the attraction of yoga for some Christians.
 She writes:

 “I find more comfort in the silence of my yoga practice than I do when I am in church.
 I feel a deeper connection while practicing yoga because it is about surrendering and finding peace… Prayer is often about asking for something or thanking God.
 Yoga is more about clearing the mind… and surrendering it all.”

 If Christian churches are not teaching the deep tradition of silence, surrender, and peace that is at the heart of Christianity, then they have done the Christian tradition a great disservice.
-Yoga should not be a spiritual supplement, a revenue generator, or a youth magnet for churches, it is its own path to God and people who practice it should be on that path.
+I’m not sure Yoga should not be a spiritual supplement, a revenue generator, or a youth magnet for churches.
+It is its own path to God and people who practice it should focus on walking that path.
 Christians should begin with their own tradition, before we dialogue and learn from others.
+Most find themselves in a sort of in between space, not quite Christian but not a committed Yogi.
+Again, I sympathize with the disappointment of the church as a whole, and the appeal to a simple embodied practice.
+But I think all of our traditions can do better.

-To summarize: I am all for a full-bodied embrace of a spiritual tradition that puts one on the path to self-realization in God through harmonizing body, soul and spirit.
-What I am opposed to is a capitalistic cult of the spiritual identity that promises to make a few enterprising entrepreneurs millions of dollars all while reinforcing rather than eliminating the ego, the cult of sexy bodies, and the buffet style self-indulgence of some spiritual but not religious seekers.
-In addition, I believe that Christianity has the resources to fulfill the intuition of yoga’s appeal if it were to more creatively engage its own history, theology and spirituality.
+To summarize, I am all for a full-bodied embrace of a spiritual tradition that puts one on the path to self-realization in God through harmonizing body, soul and spirit.
+What I am opposed to is a capitalistic cult of the spiritual identity that promises to make a few enterprising entrepreneurs richer, while reinforcing rather than eliminating the ego, the cult of sexy bodies, and the buffet style self-indulgence of some spiritual but not religious seekers.
+In addition, I believe that Christianity has the resources to fulfill the intuition of yoga’s appeal if it were to more creatively engage its own history, theology of the incarnation and embodied spirituality.

 In today’s Gospel reading from John 20:12-15 we read: